We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 You can apply if you:

-You must also be a First Nations group or organisation recognised as a Basin Traditional Owner(s) or able to demonstrate a traditional connection to the relevant area for which you are applying.
+You must also be or be partnering with a consortium with a First Nations group or organisation recognised as a Basin Traditional Owner(s) or able to demonstrate a traditional connection to the relevant area for which you are applying.

-We can only accept applications where Traditional Owner status can be verified using one of the methods below:
+We can only accept applications where the Traditional Owner status of the applicant or members of the consortium can be verified using one of the methods below:

-If you are a First Nations group without an ABN, you must have an arrangement with an organisation that is able and agrees to auspice funds on your behalf.
-See grant opportunity guidelines for more information.
+If you are a First Nations group without an ABN, you may submit a joint application with an organisation that is able and agrees to obtain and manage funds on your behalf.
+The organisation must be a legal entity that is eligible to apply and must be the lead organisation on your joint application.
+Evidence of the arrangement is required.

 You can’t apply if you are: